Everything all at once: On choosing an estimand for multi-component environmental exposures: Motivating data analysis

-We show estimates of each $\hat \theta^*$ in Figure \ref{fig:single} and of each $\hat \lambda^*$ in Figure \ref{fig:longredall}.
-We estimate small effects of reducing pesticides at a single timepoint on hypertension risk at the final followup point, but estimate slightly larger effects of reducing pesticide exposure over 10 years on hypertension risk.
-In the single timepoint setting, we estimate that reducing all pesticide classes by 20\% at baseline would be expected to reduce risk of hypertension by the last follow-up visit by 2.2 percentage points (95\% CI: -1.0, 5.4) (see Figure \ref{fig:single}.
-Reducing just the first 5 pesticide classes (risk reduction of 0.6 percentage points, 95\% CI: -2.7\%, 4.0\%), the last 2 pesticide classes (risk reduction of 1.4 percentage points, 95\% CI: -1.0\%, 3.7\%), or paraquat only (risk reduction of 0.4 percentage points, 95\% CI: -1.4\%, 2.3\%) at baseline yielded smaller reductions in risk of hypertension to varying extents.
+We show estimates of each $\hat \theta^*$ in Figure \ref{fig:single}.
+We estimate small, nonsignificant effects of reducing pesticides at a single timepoint on hypertension risk at the final followup point.
+In the single timepoint setting, we estimate that reducing all pesticide classes by 20\% at baseline would be expected to reduce risk of hypertension by the last follow-up visit by 1.5 percentage points (95\% CI: -1.6, 4.6) (see Figure \ref{fig:single}).
+Reducing just the first 5 pesticide classes (risk reduction of 0.1 percentage points, 95\% CI: -2.8\%, 3.1\%), the last 2 pesticide classes (risk reduction of 1.4 percentage points, 95\% CI: -0.6\%, 3.3\%), or paraquat only (risk reduction of 0.1 percentage points, 95\% CI: -1.5\%, 1.8\%) at baseline yielded smaller reductions in risk of hypertension to varying extents.